Add this Garlic Basil Butter to crusty, warm Italian bread for a delicious side that goes perfectly with your favorite pasta dish!

 - 8 tbsp.
 Butter, softened

-- 1 Loaf Crusty Italian Bread (I used a Ciabiatta)
+- 1 loaf Crusty Italian Bread (I used Ciabatta)

-- Add the basil, butter and garlic to a food processor and blend until smooth.
+- Add the basil, butter and garlic to a mini food processor and blend until smooth.

 - Cut the loaf of bread in half horizontally; then spread the mixture evenly on both sides.
 Wrap the loaf of bread in aluminum foil.

-- Bake at 350 degrees for 8-10 minutes or until butter has completely melted and the bread is warm.
+- Bake for 8-10 minutes or until butter has completely melted and the bread is warm.
 Cut into 8 slices.